libp2p/specs/pnet/Private-Networks-PSK-V1.md

 In the libp2p swarm there is a safeguard implemented that prevents it from dialing with no PSK set, which would mean the node would connect with the rest of the public network.

-It can be enabled by setting `LIBP2P_FORCE_PNET=1` in the environment before starting IPFS or any other libp2p based application.
+It can be enabled by setting `LIBP2P_FORCE_PNET=1` in the environment before starting libp2p or any other libp2p based application.
 In the event that the node is trying to connect with no PSK, thus connecting to the public network, an error will be raised and the process will be aborted.

 ### Cryptography of Private Networks